unavi-xyz/unavi/crates/unavi-server/README.md

 IPFS Kubo node, used for file storage and retrieval.

-### Identity
+### Social

-Handles user authentication, federates social interactions with other servers.
+Manages a user's identity, federates social interactions with other servers.

 ### Web